Advertising and Marketing

 In this case, value has nothing to do with your historical profits, although this is what the Buyer will have you believe.
 The bottom line is that the smart Buyer is not going to disclose their synergies to you, the Seller.
 Their mentality is that the value of the synergies is theirs and only enabled by their decision to purchase and has nothing to do with your decision to sell.
 In fact, I have often heard Buyers state: “If you, the Seller, were able to achieve such an increase in value without us then you would have already done so.”

-So, how are you, the small business owner, going to sell your business to the billion dollar strategic buyer and extract the value of the deal synergies reuslting in a premium purcahse price?
+So, how are you, the small business owner, going to sell your business to the billion dollar strategic buyer and extract the value of the deal synergies resulting in a premium purchase price?

 Stay tuned.
 The foregoing will be discussed in upcoming articles.